 Freelancing is becoming more and more popular among millennials and it is a type of work that requires you to increase your productivity.
 Before going deeper, first, try to understand what are the advantages of being your own boss.
-But, due to the nature of remote working, which usually consists of working from home or while traveling, freelancers are prone to putting off their work and procrastinating than those full-time contractors.
+But, due to the nature of remote working, which usually consists of working from home or while traveling, freelancers are more prone to putting off their work and procrastinating than those full-time contractors.

-This, as a result, decreases their productivity and their quality of work, their timeliness, and consequently, their earning.
-With all the tools available online, we can get rid of our procrastination habit and start taking our freelance jobs seriously.
+This, as a result, decreases their productivity and their quality of work, their timeliness, and consequently, their earnings.
+With all the tools available online, we can get rid of our procrastination habits and start taking our freelance jobs seriously.

 Here, we are going to introduce 8 ways to you to stop wasting your time and start increasing your productivity.

 1. Don’t let your autopilot mind command your activity

 Our minds tend to work in a routine way, the more we use a brain pathway (which means, the more we repeat a behavior) the more we get hooked on that pathway and that pathway becomes stronger in time as a result.
 This is one of the processes behind creating a habit and these habits could either push us toward our desired goals or hinder us on the way to them.

-One of these epidemic habits among millennials (and onward) is a social networking and checking smartphones every few minutes.
-This habit has a great impact on personal as well as social behavior of the people having it, like their level of productivity in their jobs.
+One of these epidemic habits among millennials (and onward) is social networking and checking smartphones every few minutes.
+This habit has a great impact on the personal behavior as well as social behavior of the people having it, like their level of productivity in their jobs.

 If you think you are not that disciplined to do it yourself, try to use one of the apps that help you with this.
 A couple of apps that you could use on your phone to free yourself from your addiction to social media are “Moment” and “Quality time”.

 2. Stop procrastinating by setting goals and deadlines